 Designing Accessible Housing

-- Keep pathways to the house flat, short, straight, smooth, firm, and wide.
+- Pathways to the house are flat, short, straight, smooth, firm, and wide.

-- Design the primary entrance as a no-step entry.
+- The primary entrance is a no-step entry.

-- Have at least one bedroom, bath, and living areas on one level.
+- At least one bedroom, bath, and living area is located on the main level.

-- Doors wide enough to move through (36" preferred) and easy to open.
+- Doors are wide enough to move through (36" preferred) and easy to open.

-- Place controls, outlets, and storage areas are 20 to 44 inches above the floor.
+- Controls, outlets, and storage areas are located 20 to 44 inches above the floor.

-- Controls and light switches that are well marked and require little fine motor dexterity.
+- Controls and light switches are well marked and require little fine motor dexterity.

-- Brace bathroom walls so grab bars can be installed by toilets and tubs.
+- Bathroom walls are braced so grab bars can be installed by toilets and tubs.

 - Faucets and doors have easy to operate controls such as levers.

-- Choose chairs and couches with firm seats and arm rests.
+- Chairs and couches have firm seats and arm rests.